fbedussi/blog/_posts/2024-02-26-How to build a modern SPA client side almost frameworkless - Part 1.md

 First of all, we are using the preactive variant of µhtml, the one that includes [preactive signals](https://preactjs.com/guide/v10/signals/).

-So, when I said that ww'll have used only one dependency I cheated a little bit.
+So, when I said that we'll have used only one dependency I cheated a little bit.
 The dependencies are actually 2, but they come bundled in one module.

 Signals are needed to handle the reactivity, so to update the DOM when data changes.